SoftwareDesign4/websiteproject/README.md

 Joomla System – Language Filter extension

 #7.0	 System Validation
+## 7.1 Test Cases
+A prototype version of the Website shall be run offline and tested with test cases to see if it meets the user requirements.

+### 7.1.0 Test Case 2: Website Accessibility
+**7.1.1 Description**
+This test case shall test whether the database can be accessed by URL name or by loading the pages directly into the Web browser.

+**7.1.2 Resources**
+This test case shall test whether the user of the Website will be able to navigate the Website's webpages by clicking on the webpage links on each webpage.

+**7.1.3 Pre-Conditions**
+The Website must have pages that can be loaded into a web browser.

+**7.1.4 Post Conditions**
+The loaded webpages should be displayed in the web browser.

+**7.1.5 Flow of Events**
+1. Run the webpage HTML file.
+The web browser should open and display the webpage that was run.
+2. Type in the location of the file (URL) on the hard disk when using the computer/server the Website's files is located on.
+The webpage belonging to the path-name (URL) should be displayed.
+3. If the website is being accessed from a computer not containing the website files the URL address of the website must be typed in.
+The webpage linked to the URL must be displayed.

+**7.1.6 Inclusion/exclusion Points**
+No other Test Cases included at his point.

+**7.1.7 Special Requirements**
+None at this point.

+### 7.2.0 Test Case 1: Webpage Navigation
+**7.2.1 Description**
+This test case shall test whether the user of the Website will be able to navigate the Website's webpages by clicking on the webpage links on each webpage.

+**7.2.2 Resources**
+The individuals involved in testing will be the lead Web designer and a minimum of one other group member.

+**7.2.3 Pre-conditions**
+The Website must be deployed in a functional state and must be able to be accessed with a web browser.
+The database is not needed for this test case as the navigation of the webpages does not rely on the database.

+**7.2.4 Post-conditions**
+One of the webpages of the Website should be displayed.

+**7.2.5 Flow of events**
+1. The main webpage should be displayed upon first access of the Website.
+There should be a menu containing the menu items: Home Page, Booking, About Us, and Contact Us.
+2. Click on the Home Page menu item link.
+A page should open with a header clearly identifying the webpage as the Home Page webpage.
+If the user already has the Home Page displayed then it should simply refresh the webpage and the Home Page webpage should remain being displayed.
+3. Click on the Booking menu item link.
+A page should open with a header clearly identifying the webpage as the Booking webpage.
+If the user already has the Booking webpage displayed then it should simply refresh the webpage and the Booking webpage should remain being displayed.
+4. Click on the About Us menu item link.
+A page should open with a header clearly identifying the webpage as the About Us webpage.
+If the user already has the About Us webpage displayed then it should simply refresh the webpage and the About Us webpage should remain being displayed.
+5. Click on the Contact Us menu item link.
+A page should open with a header clearly identifying the webpage as the Contact Us webpage.
+If the user already has the Contact Us webpage displayed then it should simply refresh the webpage and the Contact Us webpage should remain being displayed.
+6. When displayed each webpage must have the full list of menu items to enable navigation between the webpages.
+7. Systematically choose the first webpage on the list and click on each menu item link on that webpage also working systematically top-down with the list.
+This process must be done for every webpage.
+Users should be able to see the webpage they clicked on each time without encountering pointer errors from the links located on each website.

+7.2.6 Inclusion/Exclusion Points
+The test case that must be included is Test Case 2.
+The other test cases can be excluded.

+7.2.7 Special Requirements
+None at this current state of the project.

+**7.3.0 Test Case 3: Making a booking**
+**7.4.0 Test Case 4:
 #8.0	Use Cases
 The person who logs onto the website to place a booking will hence forth be referred to as only “the user” or just “user” to simplify things in this section of the document.